The following post is from Kristina of Toddler Approved:

 Here are a few other great posts with ideas for connecting with family that lives far away:

-- Tips for staying close to family from afar via Mama Smiles
+- Tips for staying close to the family from afar via Mama Smiles

 - Ways to connect with your child when you are far away via Inner Child Fun.